JordanHagan/FireWisdom/README.md

 ## Natural Language Processing Tools
 One of my personal goals of this project was to gain more knowledge around different NLP tools.
 The world is full of free-text fields that are full of useful data just waiting for us to mine!
 Exploring alternative methodologies around tapping into this data sounded fun and challenging.

-### Topic modeling with an end goal
+### Topic modeling with an end goal!
-Firewise had 5 main topics they had already mapped the data to:
+Firewise had about 5 main topics they would like these free-text fields mapped to.
+This is a mildly different apporach to topic modeling as typically you are attempting to idenifty the underlying topics, not map to ones that have already be identified.
 #### Community Preparedness
 <img src="images/CommunityPreparedness.png" width="400">